NATIONAL RASPBERRY CREAM PIE DAY

 Raspberries are the edible fruit of the raspberry plant.
 Not only do they grow on woody stemmed perennials, but they’re a very commercial crop, too.
 If their thorny stems remind you of a rose bush, that’s because they are in the rose family.
 Their genus name is Rubus.

 When you’re eating your pie, keep in mind that raspberries are rich in vitamin C, manganese, and fiber.
-They also contain vitamin B1, B3, folic acid, magnesium, copper, and iron.
+They also contain vitamins B1, B3, folic acid, magnesium, copper, and iron.

 - All temperate regions of the world grow raspberries.